The Human Fertilisation and Embryology Act 1990 -- a British Case History for Legislation on Bioethical Issues

 Showing items related by title, author, creator and subject.

-Recent Deliberations on the Case of Human Fetal Oocytes and on Pregnancies in Post-Menopausal Women by the British Human Fertilisation and Embryology Authority Unknown author (United Kingdom Human Fertilisation and Embryology Authority [HFEA], 1995-01)
+Recent Deliberations on the Case of Human Fetal Oocytes and on Pregnancies in Post-Menopausal Women by the British Human Fertilisation and Embryology Authority Unknown creator (United Kingdom Human Fertilisation and Embryology Authority [HFEA], 1995-01)